-It is one of the most common data manipulation task to find records that exist in table one that also exists in the table two.
-In other words, finding common rows that exist in both the tables.
+It is one of the most common data manipulation tasks to find records that exist in table one that also exists in table two.
+In other words, finding common rows that exist in both tables.
 This post includes 3 methods with PROC SQL and 1 method with data step merge to solving it.

 Creating two datasets – one and two.

 data one; input id $ value; datalines; A 1 B 2 C 3 D 4 E 5 ; run; data two; input id $ value; datalines; F 6 B 2 G 7 D 4 H 8 ; run;